mib997/clockem-database-app/README.md

 # Clock 'em App

-A desktop application built with JavaFX and MySQL that allows users to:
+A desktop application designed to keep records on people that one has met, including friends, colleagues, dates, etc.

+Features include:

 - Add, update, and delete person records
 - Search and filter data